Romance

 http://en.wikipedia.org/wiki/Mafra_National_Palace

-You must include your paper topic and your annotated bibliography---one primary source and at least three secondary sources.
-Have this available online so that you can project it to the class.
-E-mail the proposal and bibliography to me BEFORE class on Monday, May 16 (no matter which day you are presenting).
-If you do not present your topic, your grade for the final paper will be reduced by one letter grade.
+Have this information available online so that you can project it to the class.
+E-mail the proposal and bibliography to me by Monday, May 9 (no matter which day you are presenting).

 Final Paper Topics: